spicylobstergames/shotcaller-minigene/doc/create_leader.md

 - `Sprite`: A letter and color for drawing in the terminal
 - `SpriteIndex`: A number pointing to the 2d sprite in the spritesheet used by the game.
 There are 10 sprites per row and 10 rows, for a total of 100 sprites.
 - `Team`: Indicates which team the entity is on.
 Used by AI to determine which entity to attack or follow.
-- `SimpleMovement`: A marker component indicating that this entity should be moved by the SimpleMovementSystem (shared by creeps and leaders).
+- `MovementSystems`: A marker component indicating that this entity should be moved by the particular movement system specified by the enum variant.
-- `ProximityAttack`: A marker component indicating that this entity should attack nearby opponents.
+- `ProximityAttackSystems`: A marker component indicating that this entity should attack nearby opponents following the particular proximity attack system specified by the enum variant.
 - `Inventory`: An inventory of the items this leader has.
 This can easily be cloned from the default inventory (default_inventory).
 - `SkillSet`: The skillset we defined earlier for this leader.
 - `AiPath`: The path that this entity will follow while moving.
 This is used by the AI systems to move the entities around.